Excel Search For Text (Table of Contents)

 Step 4: Close the parentheses to complete the formula and press Enter Key.

-If you can see, this function just returned the position where the word “Excel” is present in the current cell (i.e. cell A2).
+As you can see, this function returned the position where the word “Excel” is present in the current cell (i.e., cell A2).

-Step 5: Drag the formula to see the position where Excel belongs under cell A3 and A4.
+Step 5: Drag the formula to see the position where Excel belongs under cells A3 and A4.

 You can see in the screenshot above that the mentioned string is present in two cells (A2 and A3).
-In cell B3 the word is not present; hence the formula is providing the #VALUE! error.
+In cell B3, the word is not present; hence, the formula provides the #VALUE!
+Error.
 This, however, doesn’t always provide a clearer picture.
-I mean, someone might not be good enough in excel to understand the fact that 1 appearing in cell B2 is nothing but the position of the word “Excel” in string occupied in cell A2.
+Someone might not be good enough to understand that 1 appearing in cell B2 is nothing but the position of the word “Excel” in the string occupied in cell A2.

-Step 6: In order to get a customized result under column B, use the IF function and apply FIND under it.
-Once you use FIND under IF as a condition, you need to provide two possible outputs.
-One of the condition is TRUE, the other if the condition is FALSE.
-Press Enter after editing the formula with IF condition.
+Step 6: To get a customized result under column B, use the IF function and apply FIND.
+Once you use FIND under IF as a condition, you must provide two possible outputs.
+One of the conditions is TRUE, and the other if the condition is FALSE.
+Press Enter after editing the formula with the IF condition.

 After using the above formula, the output is shown below.

-Step 7: Drag the formula from cell B2 until cell B4.
+Step 7: Drag the formula from cell B2 to cell B4.

-ISNUMBER function checks if the output is number or not.
-If the output is a number, it will give TRUE as a value; if not a number, then it will give FALSE as a value if we use this function in combination with IF and FIND, IF function will give the output based on the values (either TRUE or FALSE) provided by ISNUMBER function.
+ISNUMBER function checks if the output is a number or not.
+When the output is a number, it will give TRUE as a value; if not a number, then it will give FALSE as a value.
+If we use this function in combination with IF and FIND, IF functions will give the output based on the values (either TRUE or FALSE) provided by the ISNUMBER function.

-Step 8: Use ISNUMBER in the formula we used above in step 6 and step 7.
+Step 8: Use ISNUMBER in the formula above in steps 6 and 7.
 Press Enter Key after editing the formula under cell B2.

 Step 9: Drag the formula across cell B2 to B4.

-Clearly the #VALUE! error present in previous steps was nullified due to the ISNUMBER function.
+The #VALUE! error in previous steps was nullified due to the ISNUMBER function.

-On similar lines to that of the FIND function, the SEARCH function in excel also allows you to search whether the given substring is present within a text or not.
+Like the FIND function, the SEARCH function in Excel also allows you to search whether the given substring is present within a text.
 You can use it on the same lines; we have used the FIND function and its combination with IF and ISNUMBER.

-I will directly show you the final formula for finding if a string is present or not in Excel using the combination of SEARCH, IF and ISNUMBER function.
+I will show you the final formula for finding if a string is present in Excel using the SEARCH, IF, and ISNUMBER functions.
 You can follow steps 1 to 9, all in the same sequence from the previous example.
 The only change will be to replace FIND with the SEARCH function.

-Drag the formula across the cells B2 to B4 to see the final output.
+Drag the formula across cell B2 to B4 to see the final output.

 This is from this article.
 Let’s wrap the things with some things to be remembered.